SCUT-CCNL/CDDM/README.md

 ## Dataset DOWNLOADING

-NOTE: For downloading the data, please first fill in the licensing form and send us to get the link.
-[CDDM DATASET LICENSING](https://github.com/SCUT-CCNL/CDDM/blob/main/CDDM DATASET LICENSING.docx).
+NOTE: For downloading the data, please first fill in the licensing form and send it to us to receive the link: [CDDM DATASET LICENSING](https://github.com/SCUT-CCNL/CDDM/blob/main/CDDM%20DATASET%20LICENSING.docx)

 ## Dataset Directoty
 ```